Louise de Bourbon, Duchess of Montpensier

 Louise de Bourbon (1482 – 15 July 1561) was the Duchess of Montpensier, suo jure from February 1538 to 1561.
-She was the great great great grandmother of La Grande Mademoiselle.

 Inheritance

-The eldest daughter of Gilbert, Count of Montpensier, and Clara Gonzaga, her paternal grandparents were Louis I, Count of Montpensier and Gabriele de La Tour d'Auvergne.
+Louise was the eldest daughter of Gilbert, Count of Montpensier, and Clara Gonzaga.
+Her paternal grandparents were Louis I, Count of Montpensier and Gabriele de La Tour d'Auvergne.
 Her maternal grandparents were Federico I Gonzaga, Marquess of Mantua and Margaret of Bavaria.
 Her five younger siblings included Charles III, Duke of Bourbon.
 He was killed in battle in May 1527 when he led the Imperial troops sent by Emperor Charles V against Pope Clement VII in what became the Sack of Rome.

 By dint of her three brothers having died childless, Louise became the heiress to the county of Montpensier and the dauphinate of Auvergne.
 The estates, however, had been sequestered by the French King Francis I (at the instigation of his mother, Louise of Savoy) when her brother Charles, Duke of Bourbon and Constable of France formed an alliance with Charles V. After the Duke's death at the siege of Rome, his fiefs were confiscated by the King.
 On 17 May 1530, she became the suo jure Duchess of Châtellerault, Countess of Forez, Baroness de Beaujeu, which had formed part of her brother Charles' inheritance, however the titles were revoked by the King in January 1532.
 Eventually some of her late brother's inheritance was restored to her.
 In February 1538, Louise was invested as Duchess of Montpensier, Dauphine of Auvergne, Baroness de La Tour and de la Bussière by King Francis.

 Marriages and children

 In 1499, Louise married her first husband, Andre III de Chauvigny, prince of Deols and vicomte de Brosse (d.1503).
 The marriage was childless.

-She married secondly on 21 March 1504, her cousin Louis de Bourbon, Prince of La Roche-sur-Yon, by whom she had three children:
+Louise married secondly on 21 March 1504, her cousin Louis de Bourbon, Prince of La Roche-sur-Yon.
+They had: